dves09/Decide-inator/README.md

 **Data Generation**

-Now, the decideinator will pick a random option from the inputs and then ask again if we want to generate another output or not.
+Now, the decide-inator will pick a random option from the inputs and then ask again if we want to generate another output or not.

 ![Data Generation](https://github.com/dves09/Decideinator/blob/main/images/image3.png?raw=true)